MBCMorais/MBCMorais/README.md

 ### About me:

-- 🔭 I’m currently working on a project (Budget APP)
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning game dev
-- 🥅 2022-2023 Goals: More projects with NodeJS and ReactJS
+- 🥅 2026 Goals: More projects that i like doing
 - ⚡ Fun fact: I love to travel with my queen 😍

 <br />